-NEW: Will Southern offer the COVID-19 vaccination?
+Will Southern offer the COVID-19 vaccination?

 The University Health Center does not currently have any COVID-19 vaccines, as we are not an approved site for emergency distribution.
 The State of Tennessee is making vaccinations available in a phased program; students participating in clinical activities are eligible and can obtain a letter from their clinical department coordinator as proof.
 The Hamilton County Health Department is giving the vaccines on certain days of the week for qualifying individuals.
 For more information, please visit their COVID-19 Vaccine website.

 The University Health Center is currently evaluating how best to provide routine COVID-19 testing in certain circumstances.
 Additionally, any student or employee who wishes to be tested can make an appointment at the University Health Center for a free test.
 Priority will be given to students who are sick or who have been exposed to someone who has COVID-19.